Sean Paul: 2019–present: Crossover to Latin music market and latest projects

 In March 2019, Paul collaborated with Colombian singer J Balvin on a bilingual song called "Contra La Pared", the song peaked within the top 15 of the Billboard Hot Latin Songs chart, making it his seventh entry on the chart.
 It was also a major hit in Spain, peaking in the top 10 on the nation's chart and was a top 30 hit in both Colombia and Argentina.

 Paul had suggested that Jamaican musicians making use of "hardcore patois", a mixture of English with several languages spoken in Jamaica, create a language barrier that prevents them from becoming successful in the United States and the United Kingdom.

 It was announced that he would receive the Order of Distinction (OD) from the Jamaican government on 21 October 2019, "for contribution to the global popularity and promotion of reggae music".

 In August 2019, Paul was nominated alongside Drake, DJ Snake, and Snow for the Favorite Crossover Artist category at the 2019 Latin American Music Awards.

 In March 2021, Paul released his seventh studio album called Live n Livin under his own label Dutty Rock Productions.

 Paul collaborated with fellow Jamaican artists Spice and Shaggy for a dancehall single called "Go Down Deh".
 They performed the song live on Good Morning America, Jimmy Kimmel Live!, and The Wendy Williams Show.
 The song was massively well-received worldwide on the internet and was named the "dancehall track of the year" for 2021 by NPR.

 In May 2022, Paul released his eighth studio album Scorcha through Island Records.

 In September 2022, Paul appeared in season 22 of The Voice as Gwen Stefani's coach advisor.

 In April 2023, Paul collaborated on another bilingual song called "Niña Bonita" with Colombian singer Feid, the single peaked within the top 50 of the Hot Latin Songs making it his ninth entry on the chart, it has also become a top-10 hit in both Colombia and Ecuador and a top-20 hit in Peru, Spain and Chile.

 In October 2023, Paul received a nomination for Crossover Artist of the Year at the 2023 Billboard Latin Music Awards.

+In July 2026, Sean Paul received two Platinum certifications from the British Phonographic Industry (BPI) for the singles "Got 2 Luv U" featuring Alexis Jordan and "Do You Remember" by Jay Sean featuring Sean Paul and Lil Jon, recognizing each for exceeding 600,000 combined sales and streams in the United Kingdom.
+"Got 2 Luv U", released in 2011 as the lead single from Tomahawk Technique, peaked at number 11 on the UK Singles Chart and achieved commercial success across Europe.